thedges/PSBulkAction/README.md

 2. Assign the 'PSBulkActionEditor' permission set to any users using this component.
 3. Go to the 'PSBulkActionConfig' tab and create a configuration record for your specific configuration.
 Below is sample screen and field definitions: ![alt text](https://github.com/thedges/PSBulkAction/blob/master/PSBulkAction-Record.png "Record")

-   - <b>Config Name</b> - provide a logical name for the configuration; this is the value to be used in step XX
+   - <b>Config Name</b> - provide a logical name for the configuration; this is the value to be used in step 4
    - <b>SAQL ID Field</b> - the field in the SAQL query that identifies the sobject IDs to for the sobject to bulk edit
    - <b>Bulk Edit Fields</b> - a comma-separated list of sobject field API names to allow editing for
    - <b>Show Bulk Edit</b> - show the Bulk Edit tab